KidPudel/backend-notes/docker/docker-basics.md

 - Simplification: Since we can encapsulate an app in it's own environment with it's dependencies already set there, it is easy to setup for devs
 - Easy to replace containers and adding new ones (for horizontal scaling)

+# Analogy
+Imagine, you are living in a big grey city, and your memory of what what the nature looks like, what was the color of the leaves starting to fade.
+Then, I pay you a visit, and i show you my magical camera  with the brand name **_Docker_** that can take a pictures... or **_images_**.
+You become very curious about it.
+Then i tell you that recently i've visited Switzerland and took some **_images_** for you.
+You take it and stick it to the fridge... and stand in front of it.
+Then magic happens, you go through the image, and now you suddenly IN the Switzerland... all those beautiful mountains, crystal clear lakes, greenlandscapes, almost like a candy.
+So instead of acquiring a Visa, buying a flight tickets, getting a car to get to that view, instead with a help of docker's image, you use everything that is already configured/ready for you to use, and you are good to go.